Vindulamj/IntersectionZoo-Docs/docs/source/main_concepts.rst

 In a mixed traffic environment, the behavior of human-driven vehicles (HDVs) can be influenced by the behavior of controlled vehicles (CVs).
 Here, the controlled vehicles can be autonomous vehicles or even vehicles with adavanced driver assistance systems (ADAS).
-In the following figure, we show an example of cooperative eco-driving at signalized intersections.
+In the following figure, we show an example of cooperative eco-driving at signalized intersections where CVs are controlled to minimize the total exhaust emissions of the fleet (both CVs and HDVs) while minimizing the impact on the travel time of each vehicle.
-CVs implicitly control HDVs through car-following dynamics and also form locally cooperative teams for better system control (by controlling the oppotunities of HDVs to overake CVs).
+While CVs are controllable by some defined eco-driving strategy, HDVs are driven by humans and can not be controlled.
+However, CVs implicitly control HDVs through car-following dynamics and by forming locally cooperative teams for better system control (by controlling the oppotunities of HDVs to overake CVs).
 In IntersectionZoo, we focus on the problem of cooperative eco-driving at signalized intersections by controlling the longitudinal accelerations of CVs.
+Lane changing of both CVs and HDVs are controlled by rule-based defualt models of SUMO traffic simulator.

 .. image:: image/eco-drive.png
     :alt: Eco-driving Example
-    :scale: 50%
+    :scale: 30%
+    :align: center

 Concreately, the default objective of cooperative eco-driving at individual signalized intersections is to minimize the total exhaust emissions of a fleet of vehicles consisting of both Controlled Vehicles (CVs) and Human Driven Vehicles (HDVs)